 This means that whether you are looking for a yellow Lab Shar Pei mix, a chocolate Lab Shar Pei mix, or a black Lab Shar Pei mix, you can find one.
 Some Lab Peis may also have the sable tipping.

 Shar Pei Lab Mix Temperament

-As we’ve seen, the Shar Pei and Lab have very different temperaments.
+As mentioned before, the Shar Pei and Lab mix have very different temperaments.
 While the Lab is friendly with everyone, the Shar Pei can be more reserved.